wp-plugins/zedity/readme.txt

 * **No Technical Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!

-* **Saves you Time and Money**: you can create your content much more quickly and even just by yourself!
+* **Saving Time and Money**: you can create your content much more quickly and even just by yourself!

 * **Professional results**: you can achieve professional results easily, creating designs and effects that only web developers could get!